MidnattLantern/HiDoc-API/manual testing.md

 /projects/
 ---
 Can retrieve all projects view.
-Can create new item with all fields empty, the image will default to a placeholder.
+Can create a new item with all fields empty, and the image will default to a placeholder.
 Can filter projects belonging to an artist account.
-Can filter watching projects uniqure to the signed in artist account.
+Can filter watching projects unique to the signed-in artist account.
-Can add Project Title, Project Description, Feature Poster, Deployed Link.
+Can add a Project Title, Project Description, Feature Poster, and Deployed Link.
-If Deployed Link is invalid, a reject message will occur.
+If the Deployed Link is invalid, a reject message will occur.

 /projects/{id}
 ---
-Can retrieve existing project id.
+Can retrieve existing project ID.
 If not authenticated, the only option is to retrieve data.
-If authenticated, can delete project item.
+If authenticated, can delete the project item.
-If authenticated, can edit and save Project Title, Project Description, Feature Poster, Deployed Link.
+If authenticated, can edit and save Project Title, Project Description, Feature Poster, and Deployed Link.
-If Deployed Link is invalid, a reject message will occur.
+If the Deployed Link is invalid, a reject message will occur.
 !
 If an image is too large, a reject message will occur.